Tag: Dive Deep

 All Will Love Me And Despair

 A joy of my life is hacking around on APIs so I can automate things that would otherwise be manual.
-I’ve done it with Ticketmaster, American Airlines, WordPress (i.e. this blog), the AWS Product API, a payment page, a bunch of internal Amazon tools, and now (I’m happy to say) Tableau.
+I’ve done it with Ticketmaster, American Airlines, WordPress (i.e. this blog), the AWS Product API, a payment page, a physician search API, a bunch of internal Amazon tools, and now (I’m happy to say) Tableau.

 Deep in the land of San Diego, in the fires of his MacBook, the Developer Jud forged a Python script, and into this script he poured his creativity, his manipulations, and his will to dominate all APIs.